thoongee/secMLClass/README.md

 Video presentation of the paper: https://www.youtube.com/watch?v=4d3G5AmfbHU&list=PLN2gEfNq4GvfUYJx1aBE7R8bIAXt4JK2P&index=2

-Open the solution using Visual Studio 2017.
+The datasets are already included with the uploaded secMLClass.rar package of the project.
+Just download & extract it and open the solution using Visual Studio 2017 or any other IDE of your choice.
 Set the SEALExamples as the start-up project and, for performance reasons, run it in Release mode.
 The implementation uses Microsoft's SEAL library v3.2 found in https://github.com/microsoft/SEAL

 For any inqueries you can contact me by artrimq@gmail.com or artrimk@sabanciuniv.edu